alexdenne/battalion/original/cards/index.md

       Lightning Queen may attack immediately after she claims an Army.

       Cavalry King x1
-      You may add 1 Fighter from your hand to Cavalry King's Army when he attacks.
+      You may add 1 unit from your hand to Cavalry King's Army when he attacks.

       Skeleton King x1
-      While in play and at the start of your turn, you may resurrect 1 Fighter from the graveyard into Skeleton King's Army.
+      Before your build step, add 1 unit from the graveyard to Skeleton King's army.

       Beserker Boss x1
-      If Bezerker Boss attacks and survives, his army must attack again (once per turn).
+      If Beserker Boss attacks and survives, his army must attack again (once per turn).

       Zombie Boss x1
       When Zombie Boss enters play, resurrect 3 Fighters from the graveyard and immediately claim them.
 While in play, Zombie Boss must attack on your turn.